 Interest Rate Risk.
-As of August 27, 2016, we had \$102.9 million of cash and cash equivalents and short-term investments.
+We are primarily exposed to market risks from fluctuations in interest rates and the effects of those fluctuations on the market values of our cash equivalent short-term investments and our borrowings under our Facility that bear interest at a variable market rate.
+As of November 26, 2016, we had \$63.6 million of cash and cash equivalents and short-term investments and \$58.0 million of borrowings under our Facility.
 Securities that the Company has the ability and positive intent to hold to maturity are carried at amortized cost.
 These securities consist of commercial paper.
 Cost approximates market for these securities.
 The earnings on these investments are subject to changes in interest rates; however, assuming a constant balance available for investment, a 10% decline in interest rates would reduce our interest income but would not have a material impact on our consolidated financial position or results of operations.

 Foreign Currency Exchange Rate Risk.
-For the three months ended August 27, 2016, approximately 19% of the Company's revenues were generated outside of the United States.
-As a result, our operating results are subject to fluctuations in the exchange rates of foreign currencies in relation to the United States dollar.
-Revenues and expenses denominated in foreign currencies are translated into United States dollars at the average exchange rates prevailing during the period.
-Thus, as the value of the United States dollar fluctuates relative to the currencies in our non-United States based operations, our reported results may vary.
+For the three months ended November 26, 2016, approximately 20% of the Company's revenues were generated outside of the United States.
+As a result, our operating results are subject to fluctuations in the exchange rates of foreign currencies in relation to the U.S. dollar.
+Revenues and expenses denominated in foreign currencies are translated into U.S. dollars at the average exchange rates prevailing during the period.
+Thus, as the value of the U.S. dollar fluctuates relative to the currencies in our non-United States based operations, our reported results may vary.

-Assets and liabilities of our non-United States based operations are translated into United States dollars at the exchange rate effective at the end of each reporting period.
-Approximately 78% of our balances of cash, cash equivalents and short-term investments as of August 27, 2016 were denominated in United States dollars.
-The remaining 22% was comprised primarily of cash balances translated from Japanese Yen, Canadian Dollars, Euros and Hong Kong Dollars.
+Assets and liabilities of our non-United States based operations are translated into U.S. dollars at the exchange rate effective at the end of each reporting period.
+Approximately 65% of our balances of cash, cash equivalents and short-term investments as of November 26, 2016 were denominated in U.S. dollars.
+The remaining 35% was comprised primarily of cash balances translated from Japanese Yen, Canadian Dollars, Euros and Hong Kong Dollars.
 The difference resulting from the translation each period of assets and liabilities of our non-United States based operations is recorded as a component of stockholders equity in accumulated other comprehensive income or loss.